 While we sit in cautious optimism that someday, our spring will come, we can delight in the fact that farmer’s markets are opening all over the city.
 They’re ready with the season’s freshest produce, willing the warmer weather to grace us with its presence!

-If you’re new to New York City, or are considering making a farmer’s market your main source of grocery purchases, there are plenty of opportunities in every borough to shop to your heart’s (and your stomach’s) content!
+If you’re new to New York City or considering making a farmer’s market your main source of grocery purchases, there are plenty of opportunities in every borough to shop to your heart’s (and your stomach’s) content!
 Buying from a farmer’s market can also be affordable on a tight budget, and the best part is that you are buying directly from local farmers.
 Buying local is better for the economy, better for the environment and better for your health!

 Here are some of the farmer’s markets that are already open for the season: